 The Lower Green Bay and Fox River was designated an Area of Concern under the 1987 Great Lakes Water Quality Agreement and is one of five AOCs located within Wisconsin.

 The Lower Green Bay and Fox River AOC is part of the Fox Wolf Watershed.
 The AOC spans the last seven miles of the Lower Fox River (downstream of the De Pere Dam to the mouth) and includes 22 square miles of southern Green Bay.

 Portions of the AOC have experienced great environmental degradation due to land use practices.
 Non-point and point source discharges from industrial operations, including pulp and paper mills, agricultural land, and urban areas in the watershed have cumulatively contributed to the Beneficial Use Impairments (BUIs) in the AOC.
 Additionally, wetland and shoreline areas have been filled or impacted by erosion.

-Land use practices have also contributed to excess nutrients within the AOC.
+Stormwater run-off discharged from agricultural and urban lands has also contributed to excess nutrients within the AOC.
 As a result, harmful algal blooms are common in lower Green Bay.
 The toxins released by these algae raise concerns for using the Lower Green Bay and Fox River AOC as a drinking water and recreational resource.
 Efforts are underway in the AOC to mitigate the impacts from land use and improve human and ecosystem health.

 Beneficial Use Impairments